nkatz01/mock-one-coding-extracts/README.md

 	L: Liskov substitution, which is under message passing and inheritance and says, whenever you're expecting a super, giving it a sub-type should also work because very sub-type is also a super.
-So, for eg, in practice, if the design of the system is such that certain attributes of the super do not fit on the sub, and still such a class hierarchy were to be designed, it would violate this principal because handing that object to a method of its super where an attempt is made to reference this property for any purpose, it would throw an error, although it accepted that object in the first place.
+So, for eg, in practice, if the design of the system is such that certain attributes of the super do not fit on the sub, and still such a class hierarchy were to be designed, it would violate this principal because handing that object to a method that accepts its super type, in where an attempt is made to reference this attributes for any purpose,  would throw an error, although it accepted that object in the first place.

 	I: Interface segregation principle, which is under encapsulation and inheritance and says that if thinking about who may use your code, one should always keep their interfaces as narrow as possible, all methods together accomplishing the minimal purpose of the objects implementing this interface.